 Immigration (Campus France)

 After receiving your acceptance letter from Sciences Po Lille’s International Programs and services, the Consulate of France shall issue, provided adequate livelihoods, a « student » visa allowing you to enter French territory.

-In France, and thus at Sciences Po Lille, all the students must have an insurance in order to registered administratively.
+In France, and thus at Sciences Po Lille, all the students must have an insurance in order to be registered administratively.

 There are 3 cases: